dwest21/MalDev/Process Injection/README.md

 Immediately, I found that there were two main libraries that you can use for this: **ntdll.dll** and **kernel32.dll**.
 The difference between the two is that **ntdll.dll** is a lower-level library, and it contains something called a "syscall"; this makes ntdll very desirable for threat actors, and because of that, common EDR and AV tools monitor this library using API hooks (which we're going to explore whenever I make a writeup on direct and indirect syscalls).
 Meanwhile, **kernel32.dll** is essentially a wrapper for ntdll.dll, and makes it nice and easy to use Winapi.
 The library that I used for this rudimentary project was kernel32.dll because, as I said previously, it makes interacting with Windows APIs much less aggravating.

+I also want to mention this beautiful [website](https://malapi.io/) because it has helped a ton in both my malware analysis and malware development journey for understanding malware at a deeper level.

 ## Process Injection

 In order to inject into another process using Windows APIs, you need to follow this generalized workflow: